chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 Set *log-level* debug using the command `chef-automate debug set-log-level deployment-service debug` and execute *journalctl* command, `journalctl --follow --unit chef-automate`.

-### How to perform infrastructure cleanup for on-premises nodes
+### How to perform infrastructure cleanup for AutomateHA nodes

 Execute the following commands from bastion host as per your deployment to perfom infrastructure cleanup